drdanmorris/pangea-gamma-phonegap/README.md

 ####Launch the Backend View Broker Service
 For convenience a Node.JS-based dummy backend View Broker service is included with the POC.
-Navigate to *\\ROOT\pangea-gamma-phonegap-master\server* and run the **run** batch file.
+Navigate to *\\\\root\pangea-gamma-phonegap-master\server* and run the **run** batch file.
 All going well the following output will appear:

 ```
 WS Server running at 127.0.0.0:8081